nevermore3d/Nevermore_Micro/README.md

 ### Instructions for V5

-_Coming soon...
-Similar to V4 though._ Do note that there as **built-in support** below the cartridge insert.
+Print pieces without supports.
+This goes for all Nevermore parts.
+Do note that there as **built-in support** below the cartridge insert.
 This is meant to be easily removed by pushing or crushing (it's a single line wall).

 ### Instructions for V4